 Glycolic acid might sound like something you don’t want to put anywhere near your face, but don’t fret.
 Derived from sugar cane, it’s actually a five-star exfoliating agent that dissolves the bonds that hold lifeless dead skin cells to glowing new ones.
-A non-abrasive alternative to traditional scratchy face scrubs (they also give more even results), glycolic acid products are unbeatable at resurfacing rough, bumpy complexions and bringing dull skin to life again.
-Just remember, if you’re using a glycolic acid product, it’s essential to apply sunscreen – SPF30 minimum please – to protect skin from sun sensitivity.
+Non-abrasive alternatives to traditional scratchy face scrubs (which also give more even results), glycolic acid products such as Pure Ultimate Cleanse glycolic toner are unbeatable at resurfacing rough, bumpy complexions and bringing dull skin to life again.
+Just remember, if you’re using a glycolic acid product, it’s essential to apply sunscreen – SPF30 minimum, please – to protect skin from sun sensitivity.

 Hyaluronic acid isn’t just a tricky string of vowels – it’s a super-moisturising substance that skin produces naturally to keep cells healthy and hydrated.
-Beauty products use hyaluronic acid to compensate for the fact that skin loses its ability to retain water with age – if you’re wondering why that’s a big deal, just think about the difference in appearance between a juicy grape and dehydrated raisin.
-Remember, not all hyaluronic acid molecules are created equal – some are too large to do much more than moisturise, so look for smaller weights which can penetrate more deeply, pumping up cells from within to achieve smoother-than-smooth skin.
+The hyaluronic acid found in beauty products is there to compensate for the fact that skin loses its ability to retain water with age – if you’re wondering why that’s a big deal, just think about the difference in appearance between a juicy grape and a dehydrated raisin.
+It’s important to note that not all hyaluronic acid molecules are created equal – some are too large to do much more than moisturise, so look for smaller weights that can penetrate more deeply, plumping up cells from within to achieve smoother-than-smooth skin.